BitsyBirb/bitsybirb/README.md

 ## wait this is a thing?

+I don't got much to say.
+If it's fun, might be doing it.
+Oh well, whatever, never mind.

 <!--
 **BitsyBirb/bitsybirb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.